XueyingBai/An-overlapping-community-detection-algorithm-based-on-density-peaks/Real_World_Data/About_Data.md

 | Pol.blogs  | 1224  | 19025  | 27.3  |

 When counting the number of nodes, we exclude those nodes with no linked edge.

+## Reference
+Please see the paper for a whole list of references.